 You’d be forgiven for thinking that current signals around Artificial Intelligence are mixed.Is it an over-hyped ‘new tech thing’?

 Under the hood, Grip’s Artificial Intelligence Matchmaking Engine combines algorithms, contextual vectors and natural language processing to interpret data from multiple sources including social media profiles and usage patterns.Data is used to suss out networking intent, and how well that was satisfied.
 Users are anonymous to each other until and unless they indicate they are both ‘Interested’ to meet.
 And private messages between attendees are private.
 When we provide insights -- at an aggregated level -- to event organizers and sponsors, it enables them to know which parts of their program were the most effective, and where they got the best return on their investment from.

 Artificial Intelligence won’t replace human-to-human interaction.
 Grip doesn’t replace the random serendipitous encounter by the snack bar.
 It enhances it.
-Not leaving networking to chance means — no attendee will have to wonder if they’re in the right place, at the right time, to meet the right person.
+Not leaving networking to chance means -- no attendee will have to wonder if they’re in the right place, at the right time, to meet the right person.
 Ever.